jackson-dean/ember-goto/README.md

 ```

 After installation you can reload or start a new instance of vscode.
 To confirm the plugin is loaded,
-you can right click in any editor and there should be a new option, "Ember: Go To File"
+you can right click in any editor and there should be a new option, "Related Files", and a new command

-Don't forget to set the config options for the folders that should be considered for resolving modules.
+in the command palette of the same name.